Overview

 There are no legal requirements for franchising.
 With improved legal and physical infrastructure, the Kosovo market is receptive to franchising opportunities, especially in the hotel, restaurant, and hospitality industries.
 Kosovo opened its first U.S. food franchise in 2016 to much fanfare, and significant demand remains for other U.S. brands.

-Current U.S. franchisees and licensees operating in Kosovo include Apple (branch of Apple Premium Reseller in Croatia), Century 21, Coca-Cola, Enterprise, Hertz Rent-a-Car, KFC, Domino’s, Pizza Famiglia, Burger King, Marriott, Best Western, Nike (distribution license for Kosovo), and RC Cola (bottling license in Kosovo, distribution rights for Serbia, North Macedonia, Albania, and Montenegro).
-Recently, a Four Points by Sheraton opened in Pristina, and a new Courtyard by Marriott is expected to open in 2023.
+Current U.S. franchisees and licensees operating in Kosovo include, Century 21, Coca-Cola, Enterprise, Hertz Rent-a-Car, KFC, Burger King, Popeyes, Firehouse Subs, Marriott, Best Western, Nike (distribution license for Kosovo), and RC Cola (bottling license in Kosovo, distribution rights for Serbia, North Macedonia, Albania, and Montenegro).
+Four Points by Sheraton opened in Pristina, and a Courtyard by Marriott opened in June 2025.
+A Hilton Hotel is expected to open in December 2025, and there are plans for a Grand Hyatt to open in Pristina.

 Direct Marketing